-Alice McCarthy Sommerville is a Researcher at the GHFP.
-She has an MA in Person-Centred Education from the University of Sussex, and a degree in English (with Philosophy).
-Her research work is underpinned by an interest in the connections between education, the good life (living well/rightly/doing the right thing) and human flourishing, with a particular focus on respecting children and young people as rational agents.
-Alice works primarily on the GHFP’s Human-Centred Education projects, supporting schools to nurture students’ and teachers’ well-being and whole-person growth.
-Alice is a governor and director of Sands democratic school in Devon, UK.
+Alice McCarthy Sommerville is a Human Centred Education Researcher.
+Her own research work is underpinned by an interest in the connections between education, ethics and human flourishing, with a particular focus on respecting children and young people as agents.
+Her role at the GHFP includes providing professional development and mentoring to teachers and school leaders, and curriculum design and delivery of well-being programmes for 14-16s, to nurture students’ and teachers’ well-being and whole-person growth.
+Alice is Chair of Governors of Sands School, democratic school in Devon, UK.

 Ali Moussa Iye is a Research Associate at the GHFP.
 He joined UNESCO in 1997 as Coordinator of the Programme of Culture of Peace in the Horn of Africa and then of the Programme on the Fight against Racism and Discrimination.
 He directed two important UNESCO Programmes: The Routes of Dialogue (Slave Route Project, Silk Roads project ) and the General and Regional Histories Project.
 He is the Coordinator of the General History of Africa project.
 Ali has expertise in Political Anthropology and has published books on the endogenous democratic institutions and practices in the Horn of Africa.
 He is the founder of a new think tank called “AFROPROSPECTIVE: A Global Africa Initiative”.